hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNOR&gt; is PRESENT for all &lt;CONSIGNMENT-<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNOR&gt; is PRESENT for all &lt;CONSIGNMENT-
-HOUSE CONSIGNMENT&gt;<br />
+HOUSE CONSIGNMENT&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNOR&gt; must be<br />
-different from the others;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNOR&gt; must be different from the others;
-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNEE&gt; is PRESENT for all &lt;CONSIGNMENT-<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNEE&gt; is PRESENT for all &lt;CONSIGNMENT-
-HOUSE CONSIGNMENT&gt;<br />
+HOUSE CONSIGNMENT&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNEE&gt; must be<br />
-different from the others;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNEE&gt; must be different from the others;
-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is PRESENT<br />
-for all &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; is PRESENT for all &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE<br />
-TRANSPORT MEANS&gt; must be different from the others;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT-DEPARTURE TRANSPORT MEANS&gt; must be different from the others;
-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT- TRANSPORT CHARGES&gt; is PRESENT for all<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT- TRANSPORT CHARGES&gt; is PRESENT for all &lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;
-&lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;<br />
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT- TRANSPORT<br />
-CHARGES&gt; must be different from the others;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT- TRANSPORT CHARGES&gt; must be different from the others;
-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Reference number UCR&gt; is PRESENT for all<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Reference number UCR&gt; is PRESENT for all
-&lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;<br />
+&lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Reference number<br />
-UCR&gt; must be different from the others;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Reference number UCR&gt; must be different from the others;
-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Country of dispatch&gt; is PRESENT for all<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Country of dispatch&gt; is PRESENT for all
-&lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;<br />
+&lt;CONSIGNMENT-HOUSE CONSIGNMENT&gt;
-THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Country of dispatch&gt;<br />
+THEN at least one occurrence of &lt;CONSIGNMENT-HOUSE CONSIGNMENT.Country of dispatch&gt;
 must be different from the others.

 **Technical Description**